microsoft/WindowsAppSDK/README.md

 * Requires using MSIX (1.0 won't require MSIX)
 * Only includes WinUI / DWriteCore / MRT Core right now
-* WinUI cannot be incrementally added yet (that'll come in a future version).
-To use WinUI, you must switch all of your UI to WinUI.
+* WinUI 3 cannot yet be intermixed with other UI frameworks (XAML Islands will enable this in the future).
+To use WinUI 3, either start with a new app, or you can replace your existing app's UI completely with WinUI 3

 ### Roadmap